mddilshadamirAI/my-code-of-ai-lab/README.md

-Today A new repositories while i am in kolkata and its my day 1 as working day in kolkata
+Today A new repositories while i am in kolkata and its my day 1 as working day in kolkata..
+It's amazing to be here in Kolkata while I was setting my workspace today.